komkeao/Auto-Like-Facebook-Status/README.md

 4. Add your_username and your_password in test.robot
 5. Open Command Promp
 6. Chang location(cd) to .robot file
-7. Type pybot test.robot
+7. Type "pybot test.robot"
-8. done
+8. Enjoy!!!!

+Bugs:
+- If facebook feeds have suggest fanpage this script will like that.
+- After login completed you need to click allow in Chrome pop up